dodecaphonic/fixturizer/README.md

         public int Priority { get; set; }
     }

-If you were to write a set of data fixtures for it, your file would look something like this:
+If you were to write a set of data fixtures for it, your file would look something like:

     [
       {